traefik/traefik/docs/content/routing/routers/index.md

 !!! important "Conflicting TLS Options"

     Since a TLS options reference is mapped to a host name, if a configuration introduces a situation where the same host name (from a `Host` rule) gets matched with two TLS options references, a conflict occurs, such as in the example below:

-    ```toml
+    ```toml tab="TOML"
     [http.routers]
       [http.routers.routerfoo]
         rule = "Host(`snitest.com`) && Path(`/foo`)"
         [http.routers.routerfoo.tls]
           options="foo"

     [http.routers]
       [http.routers.routerbar]
         rule = "Host(`snitest.com`) && Path(`/bar`)"
         [http.routers.routerbar.tls]
           options="bar"
     ```

+    ```yaml tab="YAML"
+    http:
+      routers:
+        routerfoo:
+          rule: "Host(`snitest.com`) && Path(`/foo`)"
+          tls:
+            options: foo

+        routerbar:
+          rule: "Host(`snitest.com`) && Path(`/bar`)"
+          tls:
+            options: bar
+    ```

-	If that happens, both mappings are discarded, and the host name (`snitest.com` in this case) for these routers gets matched with the default TLS options instead.
+    If that happens, both mappings are discarded, and the host name (`snitest.com` in this case) for these routers gets associated with the default TLS options instead.

 ## Configuring TCP Routers